-When someone advertises, “no call out charge” they usually mean they won’t charge for the time spent travelling to our house.
-However, that’s not much use if they charge £90 to walk through the door and look at our appliance.
-There are multiple ways repair companies and engineers work regarding charges, and you can get caught out if you don’t understand.
+When someone advertises, “no call out charge” they usually mean they won’t charge for the time spent travelling to your house.
+However, that’s not much use if they charge £90 to find out what is wrong.
+There are multiple ways repair companies and engineers can work regarding charges, and sometimes they can be deliberately misleading.
+You can get caught out if you don’t understand.

 There are three separate actions involved in repairing an appliance –

 - Calling out to your house

 - Entering the house and inspecting the appliance to find out what’s wrong

 When booking a repair you need to understand exactly what charges they make and what they cover

 Splitting charges into the three parts makes the most sense because all costs need paying for and people should pay for what they use, nothing more and nothing less.
 Sadly, as most people hate paying to be told their appliance is scrap it doesn’t always pay to be honest, so some repairers come up with more palatable schemes to solicit custom.